victronenergy/dbus-systemcalc-py/ext/s2/readme.md

 Shelly RMs are "unified", so they run without constraints.
 To account for this, and give a little bit of control, each RM will create a path like `/s2Mock/815/Devices/0/S2/Auto` that is writable.

-You can use anything (dbus, mqtt, nodered) to turn that Value from 1 to 0.
+While it's final purpose is to add a Auto/Off Toggle in VRM, you can ofc. use anything (dbus, mqtt, nodered) to turn that Value from 1 to 0.
 - When the value is `1`, the RM will request the unified On-Off-OMBC-Control, and HEMS will accept and manage the consumer.
 - When the value is `0`, the RM will only request NOCONTROL, HEMS will accept and NOT control that consumer.